 With more than two decades of experience with a focus in marketing strategy and operations for healthcare, Stephanie is currently the Head of Europe and Canada for Takeda’s Digital Accelerator in Switzerland and also serves as the Head of Global Operations for the group.

-Dr. Bar-On is the head of BrainBoost and the Head of industry-academia cooperation at the Sagol School of Neuroscience in Tel Aviv University.
-Dr. Bar-On initiated the activities of the school with a network of over 30 companies, including active collaboration, student internships and joint events.
+Dr. Shevach is the head of entrepreneurship and industry-academia relations at the Sagol School of Neuroscience in Tel Aviv University.

 Mr. Yossi Gross